PicoCreator/Not-DnD-5thSRD/docs/character/races/halfling.md

+Description: Rules and information for the Halfling race from the 5th Edition (5e) SRD (System Reference Document).

-# Dwarves
+# Halfling
-## Dwarven Traits
+## Halfling Traits
 - - -
-Your dwarven character has a number of traits in common with all other dwarves.
+Your halfling character has a number of qualities shared with all other halflings.

-**Ability Score Increase.** Your Strength score increases by 2.
+**Ability Score Increase.** Your Dexterity score is increased by 2.

-**Age.** A dwarf reaches adulthood at the age of 50 and generally lives into the middle of his or her third century.
+**Age.** A halfling reaches maturity at the age of 20 and usually lives to the middle of their second century.

-**Alignment.** Most dwarves are lawful good.
-As a rule, they are stalwart and honorable, standing up for what is right and just.
-They are also fiercely loyal to their families and clans, and will go to great lengths to protect them.
+**Alignment.** Most halflings are of a lawful good nature.
+As a rule, they are kind-hearted and compassionate, loathe to see others in pain, and have no tolerance for oppression.
+They are also very orderly and traditional, relying heavily on the support of their community and the comfort of their old ways.

-**Size.** Dwarves average about 4 feet tall and weigh about 150 pounds.
-Your size is Medium.
+**Size.** Halflings are usually around 3 feet tall and weigh about 40 pounds.
+Your size is Small.

 **Speed.** Your base walking speed is 25 feet.
-Your speed is not reduced by wearing heavy armor.

-**Darkvision.** Accustomed to life underground, you have superior vision in dark and dim conditions.
-You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
-You can’t discern color in darkness, only shades of gray.
+**Lucky.** When you roll a 1 on the d20 for an attack roll, ability check, or saving throw, you can reroll the die and must use the new roll.

-**Dwarven Resilience.** You have advantage on saving throws against poison, and you have resistance against poison damage.
+**Brave.** You have advantage on saving throws against being frightened.

-**Tool Proficiency.** You gain proficiency with the artisan’s tools of your choice: smith’s tools, brewer’s supplies, or mason’s tools.

-**Languages.** You can speak, read, and write Common and Dwarvish.
-Dwarvish is full of hard consonants and guttural sounds, and those characteristics spill over into whatever other language a dwarf might speak.
+**Halfling Nimbleness.** You can move through the space of any creature that is of a size larger than yours.

+**Languages.** You can speak, read, and write Common and Halfling.
+The Halfling language is not a secret, but halflings are reluctant to share it with others.
+They write very little, so they do not have a large body of literature.
+However, their oral tradition is very strong.
+Almost all halflings speak Common to communicate with the people in whose lands they live or through which they are travelling.

-## Hill
+## Lightfoot
-As a hill dwarf, you have keen senses, deep intuition, and remarkable resilience.
-The gold dwarves of Faerûn in their mighty southern kingdom are hill dwarves, as are the exiled Neidar and the debased Klar of Krynn in the Dragonlance setting.
+As a lightfoot halfling, you can easily hide from sight, even using other people as cover.
+You tend to be affable and get along well with others.
+Lightfoots are more prone to wanderlust than other halflings, and often live among other races or take up a nomadic life.

-**Ability Score Increase.** Your Wisdom score increases by 1.
+**Ability Score Increase.** Your Charisma score is increased by 1.

-**Dwarven Toughness.** Your hit point maximum increases by 1, and it increases by 1 every time you gain a level.
+**Naturally Stealthy.** You can attempt to hide even when you are obscured only by a creature that is at least one size larger than you.